Paul Ryan retirement sparks GOP soul-searching

 “I fully expect for the duration of his term, he’s going to be here and lead and we’re going to obviously provide input, likely have some differences along the way [until] the end,” he said.
 “He’s still here leading.”

-Still, Rep. Walter Jones, North Carolina Republican, said part of Mr. Ryan’s legacy will indeed be ballooning federal debt and deficits.
+Still, Rep. Walter B. Jones, North Carolina Republican, said part of Mr. Ryan’s legacy will be the ballooning federal debt and deficits.

 “The tax bill’s not paid for,” he said, noting that independent budget watchdogs have said it could add as much as $2 trillion to the national debt over 10 years.